ScottieCornett/JurassicParkApp/README.md

 ## Notes

 - The dinosaur database should seed automatically due to the scripts in the package.json file.
-If this does not happen, you will need to run 'seeds/dinoSeed.js' to seed the database.
+If this does not happen, you will need to run 'node seeds/dinoSeed.js' to seed the database.
 - I have the port set to 3000.
 If you would like to use a different port, simply update the 'app.listen()' function in the index.js file.